-Unfriendly Divisions: Union Busting and Quakerism Collide at Brooklyn Friends
+Unfriendly Divisions: Union-Busting and Quakerism Collide at Brooklyn Friends

 “Brooklyn Friends is never going to have the tradition and gravitas of Packer.
 It’s never going to have the toniness of St. Ann’s, or the campus and athletic spirit of Poly Prep.
 But what Brooklyn Friends does have is social justice,” the former faculty member said.
 “When the board makes decisions like currying the favor of the Trump-dominated NLRB to try to decertify a union, in addition to feeling dishonest it seems like one of the stupidest things the school could do.”

 Brooklyn Friends, however, appears committed to its path.
 In an August 21 letter to parents and teachers, Cáceres acknowledged the outcry, but said that she and the trustees will move forward with the petition.
 In the meantime, the wider Brooklyn Friends community struggles with another Quaker value.
 In times of conflict, Quakers strive to come to unity.
 This is not the same thing as unanimity, they explained; it’s something closer to consensus.
 (Like an 80 percent vote in favor of unionizing.)
 Coming to unity can take a long time.
 It involves a lot of listening and a great deal of patience.
 Parents and staff believe that’s still possible.
 But nobody thinks it will be easy.
-Not as long as the school clings to a unilateral, and very unQuakerlike, way of making decisions.
+Not as long as the school clings to a unilateral, and very un-Quaker-like, way of making decisions.

 “Whoever wins this fight, there will be tensions,” Roddick, the parent, worried.
 “How do you recover from this?
 How do you regain trust from each other?”